 Once the news is officially confirmed this article will be updated with the relevant information.
 In the meantime, it’s possible to speculate about when, or if, the Munou na Nana Season 2 premiere date will occur in the future.

 Having assembled such a talented team for the first season is both a blessing and a curse.
-While the anime has been well-received by reviewers, the issue is that most anime is not immediately planned out for a second season.
+While the anime has been well-received by reviewers, the main issue is that the anime has not been immediately planned out for a second season.

 In general, most workers in the anime industry are contractors who jump between studios for projects.
 Scheduling an anime production takes years to gather the animation staff and the voice acting talent.
 This is usually done quietly internally, and anime seasons are not announced until the company is ready.